United's Air Taxi Bet Unravels as Airport Reality Sets In

 What $1 Billion in Opportunity Cost Looks Like

+The conditional nature of United's order provides some financial insulation, but opportunity cost is not measured in cash outlays alone.
 Consider what $1 billion in strategic focus could have accomplished elsewhere.
 United's current fleet plan calls for roughly 800 aircraft deliveries through the end of the decade, a massive renewal program constrained by Boeing's production struggles and Airbus's full order book.
 Every dollar and every hour of executive attention spent on eVTOL integration is a dollar and an hour not spent on securing delivery slots, negotiating maintenance contracts, or developing next-generation premium products that drive measurable revenue per available seat mile.

 The loyalty program presents another missed vector.
 United MileagePlus is the airline's most valuable asset, arguably worth more than the flying operation itself.
 Integrating air taxi rides into the loyalty ecosystem was part of the original vision, but the more productive loyalty innovation has nothing to do with eVTOL.
 It involves credit card partnerships, experiential rewards, and dynamic pricing of award inventory.
 These are the levers that actually move the needle on high-margin ancillary revenue.